Greenhouse Gas Emissions

 What are greenhouse gas (GHG) emissions?

-Greenhouse gas (GHG) emissions are the gases that are released into the atmosphere as a result of certain activities.
+Greenhouse gas (GHG) emissions are the gases that are released into the atmosphere as a result of activities such as driving, heating buildings, powering industry, farming and waste.
 GHGs are accumulating in the atmosphere like a blanket, trapping heat and raising global temperatures.

 How much GHG emissions is PEI producing?